-- Dahab is a local favorite for resort towns with many locals saying it’s far more beautiful and cheaper then Hurghada.
+- Dahab: A local favorite for resort towns with many locals saying it’s far more beautiful and cheaper then Hurghada.
 I cannot speak to these claims but a local favorite is something that shouldn’t be ignored.

 - Thankfully for me, I had the opportunity to meet some amazing locals while I was here as my friend Brent who I met in Namibia had visited Egypt a couple months back and couch surfed in Cairo.
 In addition to his amazing Egypt tips which helped me shape my trip here, he connected me with his couch surfing hosts and I had the opportunity to see the local, day to day side of Egypt.
 (I can’t thank him enough for this as I know this was a big component to me enjoying Egypt.)
 The people here are very welcoming and will treat you like family if you have the opportunity to meet them in a deeper level.
 And when I say they will treat you like family, I truly do mean it.
 For example, Ali, a university student from Giza who I spent most of my time in Cairo with had me spend one of my afternoons at his family’s home.
 Thanks to his mom I had a home cooked Egyptian meal, watched Egyptian soap operas with his cousin, and even got scolded by his 90 year old grama for not drinking my water cold.
 When you haven’t been scolded by your grandmother in a couple months since you are traveling it feels like your home when it happens to you even if it’s not your own grama.
 Thanks to Ali, Bodhji (who I spent an afternoon seeing the city and eating my way through Cairo) and George (who kept in touch and ensured I was safe while I was in Egypt) I had an exceptional time in Cairo and only have great things to say of the Egyptian people here.
 Thank you so much guys for helping me feel like a local and experiencing Egypt beyond the tourist sites.